As I say, Rush Limbaugh executing assigned host duties flawlessly.

 No examination.

-So but here in, folks, lies the answer of Trump's success.
+But herein, folks, lies the answer of Trump's success.

-In other words, the the media covers things as stories that you would read about in a book or watch in a movie or a television show.
+In other words, the media covers things as stories that you would read about in a book or watch in a movie or a television show.

 And in this case, in the Republican primary, Trump was not the villain.